nicanor-korir/hrc-safe-tool-handover-with-vla-dissertation/README.md

 ```

 The experiment runs headless, so no display is required.
 The smoke tests
-in `environment/` open a GUI window if run directly, which is optional.
+in `environment/` open a GUI window if run directly, which is optional

 ---

 ## Reproducing the study

 All commands run from the repository root.
 The package imports are
-relative, so set `PYTHONPATH` to the root or run the modules with `-m`.
+relative, so set `PYTHONPATH` to the root or run the modules with `-m`

 ### 1. Check the build with smoke tests

-Each module has a self-contained test in its `__main__` block.
+Each module has a self-contained test in its `__main__` block

 ```bash
 PYTHONPATH=. python -m policy.handover_policy